andreimoment/tangomanual/index.md

 This free, open-source, collaboratively-edited curriculum provides structure for the first 30-60 hours of beginner-level tango learning.
 It consists of easy-to-use learning missions with teaching instrucitons and videos that intermediate and advanced dancers can use to integrate newcomers to tango.

-We believe that a systematic, well-tested, evolving curriculum will be especially useful to tango community organizers, tango university clubs.

 ### Peer-to-peer learning

 The missions are designed for peer-to-peer learning and involve one-on-one sessions for each lesson, for each student.
 These one-on-one sessions bring together teaching tailored to the particular student's level and abilities, and deep learning-while-teaching for the more advanced dancer (buddy) presenting the material.

 In our experience, the peer-to-peer learning process results in the emergence of strong, well-connected communities.
 We are very excited to see it applied on a large scale.

+### For tango community organizers and university tango clubs

+We know that tango community organizers in smaller communities and in university tango clubs need to to regularly bring new curriculum.
+We believe that a systematic, well-tested, evolving curriculum can be especially useful to such organizers as well as any organization intending to bring tango to its members.

 ### Active, community-driven project